sfi0zy/street-monochrome/README.md

 These styles create the look of the street monochrome.
 The additional LUT files are created to use the same styles in the different editing programs, with JPEG files, or just to get the fast previews of the photos.

+The looks are sorted from the brightest one to the darkest.

 #### Standard

 This is a high contrast style with a lot of blacks.
 It doesn't emulate any existing film, although you can find some parallels with the JCH StreetPan 400 or with the pushed Kodak Tri-X 400 film stocks.
 In most situations it'll work better for the underexposed images.
 Protect the highlights, embrace the shadows, and it'll work as intended.
 Don't be afraid to lower the exposure.

 ![examples](examples/standard.jpg)

-*Tip: If you need to increase the exposure - consider using the `color balance rgb > global brilliance` slider instead of the one in the `exposure` module.
-It'll change the contrast in the relation to the exposure changes, and everything will look more natural.
-The standard `exposure` module works if you need to fix the overexposed areas, but if you need to make a photo a little bit brighter - it can raise the shadows too much and change the character of the photo.
-The `global brilliance` slider doesn't affect the shadows as much.*
+*Tip: If you need to increase the exposure - consider using the `color balance rgb > global brilliance` slider instead of the one in the `exposure` module.*

 #### Landscape